kaizokupuffball/vue-laravel-table/README.md

    - Yes, there is a search function.
 Just put the columns that you want to be searchable in this array, and they will become searchable. ***Magic***
    - The query parameters are the following.. `q` is the query string (what you search for) and `qC` is the columns in the table that are going to be searched.
    - See the Laravel controller example above to get a better hang of it.
+-  Boolean `:show-per-page`
+   - Will display a items per page selector if set to true.
+By default the component will always grab 25 items per page.
+   - If you set this to true however, you can use the selector to grab 25, 50, 100, 250, 500 or 1000 items per page.